 Under our Third Amended and Restated Bylaws (the "Bylaws"), the Board may designate a chairman to preside over the meetings of the Board and meetings of the stockholders and to perform such other duties as may be assigned to him by the Board.
 The Company does not have a fixed policy as to whether the chairman of the Board should be an independent director and believes that its flexibility to select its chairman and reorganize its leadership structure from time to time is in the best interests of the Company and its stockholders.
-Mr. Oberbeck, who is an "interested person" of the Company as defined in Section 2(a)(19) of the 1940 Act, serves as the President, Chief Executive Officer and Chairman of the Board.
+Mr. Oberbeck, who is an "interested person" (as defined in Section 2(a)(19) of the 1940 Act) of the Company, serves as the President, Chief Executive Officer and Chairman of the Board.
 The Board believes that Mr. Oberbeck, as President and Chief Executive Officer of the Company and as a principal of Saratoga Investment Advisors, is the director with the most knowledge of our business strategy and is best situated to serve as Chairman of the Board.

-Pursuant to the Company's Corporate Governance Guidelines, the Company has designated Steven M. Looney, the Chairman of the Audit Committee, as the presiding director of all executive sessions of independent directors.
+Pursuant to the Company's Corporate Governance Guidelines, the Company has designated Steven M. Looney, the Chairman of the audit committee of the Board (the "Audit Committee"), as the presiding director of all executive sessions of independent directors.
 Executive sessions of the independent directors are held at each board meeting.
 Interested parties, stockholders and holders of the Company's notes that desire to communicate directly with the Board or one or more of its members concerning the affairs of the Company may direct the communication in written correspondence by letter to: Saratoga Investment Corp., attention Mr. Steven M. Looney, Chairman of the Audit Committee, 535 Madison Avenue, New York, New York.
-We believe that our board leadership structure must be evaluated on a case-by-case basis and that our existing board leadership structure is appropriate.
-However, we continually re-examine our corporate governance policies on an ongoing basis to ensure that they continue to meet our needs.

-The Board, directly and through the audit committee and other committees of the Board, takes an active role in the oversight of the Company's policies with respect to the assessment and management of enterprise risk.
+The Board, directly and through the Audit Committee and other committees of the Board, takes an active role in the oversight of the Company's policies with respect to the assessment and management of enterprise risk.
 Among other things, the Board has policies in place for identifying the senior executive responsible for key risks as well as the Board committees with oversight responsibility for particular key risks.
 In a number of cases, oversight is conducted by the full Board.
-Our Board also performs its risk oversight responsibilities with the assistance of the chief compliance officer.
+Our Board also performs its risk oversight responsibilities with the assistance of the Chief Compliance Officer.
 The Chief Compliance Officer is designated to oversee compliance with the federal securities laws.